Friendshoring instead of globalization? Why political allies are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our supply security? ###

 Why is the internationalization of the economy such a hotly debated topic today?

-Globalization has progressed significantly over the past three decades, opening up new sales markets, more favorable production locations, and diverse opportunities for cooperation.
-At the same time, geopolitical tensions, trade barriers, and an increasingly multipolar world order are making this internationalization process more complex and risky.
-The discussion therefore revolves around the opportunities of a globalized economy, but also its risks for supply chains, locational attractiveness, growth, and security.
+Globalization has progressed rapidly over the last three decades, opening up new sales markets, more affordable production locations, and diverse opportunities for cooperation for companies.
+At the same time, geopolitical tensions, trade barriers, and an increasingly multipolar world order are making this internationalization more complex and risky.
+The discussion therefore revolves around the opportunities of a globalized economy, but also its risks to supply chains, attractiveness as a business location, growth, and security.

 To what extent does logistics play a key role in this?

 Logistics is the backbone of international value chains.
-A global economy is unthinkable without functioning transport, warehousing, and distribution systems.
-Especially in times of crisis, the vulnerability of complex networks becomes apparent – for example, when port blockades, container shortages, or political embargoes destabilize entire supply chains.
-Logistics not only ensures the physical flow of goods, but also security of supply, economic stability, and the ability of companies to compete.
+A global economy is inconceivable without functioning transport, warehousing, and distribution systems.
+Crises, in particular, reveal the vulnerability of complex networks – for example, when port blockades, container shortages, or political embargoes destabilize entire supply chains.
+Logistics ensures not only the physical flow of goods but also security of supply, economic stability, and the ability of companies to remain competitive.

 Internationalization in a multipolar world